Our approach to sustainability

 From 1880 to 2012 the average global temperature increased by 0.85°C, oceans have warmed, the amounts of snow and ice have diminished, and sea level has risen and global emissions of carbon dioxide (CO2) have increased by almost 50 per cent since 1990, according to UN: www.un.org/sustainabledevelopment/climate-change

 There is a lot of research on climate change.
 We are not a political organization, and refrain from pretending we know, what is best.
-But we do know that trees suck out the CO2, thus what we can do is plant trees.
+But we do know that trees use the CO2, thus what we can do is plant trees.

 Through the organization; One Tree Planted we have decided to plant a tree for every colleague we employ - so far 100 trees in the Amazon Rainforest.
 If you are also interested in planting a tree, you can join us by visting One Tree Planted.